Scottish clan: Clan membership

 Historically, a clan was made up of everyone who lived on the chief's territory, or on territory of those who owed allegiance to the said chief.
 Through time, with the constant changes of "clan boundaries", migration or regime changes, clans would be made up of large numbers of members who were unrelated and who bore different surnames.
 Often, those living on a chief's lands would, over time, adopt the clan surname.
 A chief could add to his clan by adopting other families, and also had the legal right to outlaw anyone from his clan, including members of his own family.
 Today, anyone who has the chief's surname is automatically considered to be a member of the chief's clan.
 Also, anyone who offers allegiance to a chief becomes a member of the chief's clan, unless the chief decides not to accept that person's allegiance.

 Clan membership goes through the surname.
 Children who take their father's surname are part of their father's clan and not their mother's.
 However, there have been several cases where a descendant through the maternal line has changed their surname in order to claim the chiefship of a clan, such as the late chief of the Clan MacLeod who was born John Wolridge-Gordon and changed his name to the maiden name of his maternal grandmother in order to claim the chiefship of the MacLeods.
 Today, clans may have lists of septs.
 Septs are surnames, families or clans that historically, currently or for whatever reason the chief chooses, are associated with that clan.
 There is no official list of clan septs, and the decision of what septs a clan has is left up to the clan itself.
-Confusingly, sept names can be shared by more than one clan, and it may be up to the individual to use his or her family history or genealogy to find the correct clan they are associated with.
+Confusingly, sept names can be shared by more than one clan, and it may be up to the individual to use his or her family history or genealogy to find the correct clan with which they are associated.